 To play the quotation, double-click on the quotation bar, or hoover over the audio waveform with the mouse and click on the play icon.

-You can move the play-head to any position within an audio or video file by scrolling.
+You can move the play-head with the mouse to any position within an audio or video file.

 From other Places